jorgegv/rage1/doc/RECIPES.md

   - THEN:
-    - Activate the BTILE in Screen B (this makes the item appear where it should be dropped - It is not the item, it is an obstacle with the same tile, but the player does not know that :-) )
+    - Activate the BTILE in Screen B (this makes the item appear where it should be dropped - It is not the item, it is an obstacle with the a similar/equal tile, but the player does not know that :-) )
     - AND Deactivate the (optional) holder decoration
     - AND Remove the item from the inventory
     - AND Set whatever flag you need to note that the iem has been dropped